The Amazon PPC Paradox: Why Optimizing Individual Campaigns Won't Improve Your Overall Performance

 The Problem: Hours of Optimization With No Measurable Improvement

 If this sounds familiar, you are not alone.
 Many Amazon sellers, from small merchants to large brands generating millions in revenue, find themselves stuck in this cycle.
-They optimize individual campaigns intensively without any improvement in overall performance.
 As an Amazon agency, we encounter this pattern daily and have developed a systematic approach to breaking through it.

 The Fundamental Misconception About Amazon PPC